T-Troll/alienfx-tools/Doc/alienfan-gui.md

 There are two settings into application top menu under "Settings":
 - "Start with windows" - If checked, application will run at system start.
 - "Start minimized" - If checked, application hide into tray icon after start.
+- "Check for update" - If checked, application will made online update check at start.

 ## Keyboard shortcuts